Our Wonderful Instructors

 In addition to working part-time with children at a pediatric occupational therapy clinic here in Teton Valley, she is the founder of True Nature Occupational Therapy LLC, where she provides holistic life coaching services to help women return to their true nature and manifest the life of their dreams.
 She is especially passionate about manifesting, vision boards, and radical self-love.
 Keep your eye out for a body positive yoga offering this spring!

-Connie Tyler (Substitute Instructor)
+Connie Tyler (Substitute Instructor, and Yoga Basics)

 E-RYT, Cerified Ayurveda Wellness Counselor